-- H. Parking garages shall be located within the interior of the site to minimize visibility from public streets and parks. - People walking and using wheeled devices shall have direct access to parking garages from a public street. - J. Parking provided by a project shall be designed to have the ability to be shared with other users or be publicly accessible.
+- H. Parking garages shall be located within the interior of the site to minimize visibility from public streets and parks. - People walking and using wheeled devices shall have direct access to parking garages from a public street. - J. Parking shall be designed to have the ability to be shared with other users or be publicly accessible.